More about the book

 Knife and fork

-From ice age to welfare
+From ice-age to welfare state

-The roots of trust
+The origins of trust

-Trust or control
+Trust or control?

 Keld Jensen, Forbes